onino-js/NEAT/documentation/neat-implementation.md

 Moreover, to understand the motivations behind the NEAT algorithm and the choices made for its implementation, I suggest you to read the [NEAT presentation](https://github.com/onino-js/NEAT/blob/main/documentation/genetic-algorithm.md) before going forward.

-The algorithm will be composed of objects and arrays of objects, and functions that manipulate those objects.
-The aim is to define all the type of objects,
+The algorithm will be composed of objects, collections of objects, and functions tha manipulates those objects and collections.

 In the rest of the document, we will use the following terms to designate the type of objects: